Two Approaches For a Perturbative Expansion in Blobbed Topological Recursion: Perturbative expansion

-where $C_n$ are the \emph{Catalan numbers} and $n$ is the number of faces (in the language of ribbons graphs the number of vertices or the order in $\lambda$).
+where $C_n$ are the \emph{Catalan numbers} and $n$ is the number of faces (in the terminology of ribbons graphs the number of vertices or the order in $\lambda$).

 Note that according to \eqref{eq:generalDef_OmegaF} $\Omega^{(0)}_q$ only receives contributions from graphs of the $2$-point function $G^{(0)}_{|qk|}$.
-This agrees with the graphs of $\Omega^{(0)}_q$ illustrated above, which were obtained by cutting the vacuum graphs of Fig.\,\ref{fig:Lambda012}.
-They all belong to $G^{(0)}_{|qk|}$ (compare with \cite[Example 3.5]{Branahl:2021uxs}).
+This agrees with the graphs of $\Omega^{(0)}_q$ illustrated in the previous subsection and appendix \ref{ch:appendixPictures}, which were obtained by cutting the vacuum graphs of figure \ref{fig:Lambda012}.
+They all belong to $G^{(0)}_{|qk|}$ (compare with example 3.5 in \cite{Branahl:2021uxs}).

+The numbers of table \ref{tab:NumberGraphsOmega} were obtained from the sums of weights calculated with \eqref{eq:generalDef_OmegaF} by considering the case $d=1$.
+The same numbers are reproduced up to fourth order with the alternative implementation of the BCO, which acts on encodings instead of weights.